bradfrost/atomic-design/chapter-2.md

 ## Pages
 {% include figure.html src="../images/content/atomic-design-pages.png" caption="" %}

 **Pages are specific instances of templates that replace placeholder content with real representative content**.
-Building upon our previous example, we can take the homepage template and pour representative content into that container to show real content in action.
+Building on our previous example, we can take the homepage template and pour representative content into that container to show real content in action.

 {% include figure.html src="../images/content/page.png" caption="The page stage replaces placeholder content with real representative content to bring the design system to life." %}

-The page stage is most concrete stage of atomic design, and it's important for some rather obvious reasons.
+The page stage is the most concrete stage of atomic design, and it's important for some rather obvious reasons.
 After all, this is what users will see when they visit your experience.
-This is what your stakeholders will sign off on.
+This is what your stakeholders will sign off.
 And this is where you see all those components coming together to form a beautiful and functional user interface.
 Exciting!

 In addition to demonstrating the final interface as your users will see it, **pages are essential for testing the effectiveness of the underlying design system**.
 It is at the page stage that we're able to take a look at how all those patterns hold up when real content is applied to the design system.
 Does everything look great and function as it should?
 If the answer is no, then we can loop back and modify our molecules, organisms, and templates to better address our content's needs.